 Judgement and approach

-Lectures, seminars and assignments.
+Lectures, seminars and workshops are combined with individual and group assignments.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University's disability coordinator or a decision by the department's working group for study matters.